-KEY LEARNING OUTCOMES COMPETENCES KNOWLEDGE AND UNDERSTANDING or mechanical safety testing procedures. staff, carers and patients before undertaking PPM.Communication skills for obtaining necessary information.
+KEY LEARNING OUTCOMES COMPETENCES KNOWLEDGE AND UNDERSTANDING or mechanical safety testing procedures. staff, carers and patients before undertaking PPM.
+Communication skills for obtaining necessary information.
 1 Perform any appropriate functional tests where necessary, following manufacturer or locally agreed SOPs.
 Working with third-party service providers, including contractual agreements, monitoring, auditing.
 How to locate field service or central alerting system notices.
 Infection control measures during PPM for each item of equipment.
 1 Record clear and unambiguous information relating to the PPM, using both written and electronic information processes and systems.
 How to identify any anomalies, errors, or malfunctions, and the appropriate action to be taken to correct these, or how to put in place arrangements to have them corrected.
 How to identify the component parts of the equipment.
 1 Store equipment and consumables correctly to ensure the equipment and consumables remain fit for purpose and ready for use.
-How to identify the component parts of the equipment.
 The purpose of the component parts.
 How to determine the settings for each clinical use.
 1 Perform handover of equipment back into clinical service.
-2 Identify possible sources of interference on a range of equipment/situations and the methods used to prevent them, including: • multiparameter monitors or writers (e.g. ECG monitor or recorder); • the effect of poor electrode connections or application; • effect of interference due to Propagation of electrical signals in the human body.
+2 Identify possible sources of interference on a range of equipment/situations and the methods used to prevent them, including: multiparameter monitors or writers (e.g. ECG monitor or recorder); the effect of poor electrode connections or application; effect of interference due to cable placement; poor transducer placement or Propagation of electrical signals in the human body.
 Effects of electrical current on the human body.
 Biomedical signals frequency and bandwidth.
 For a range of commonly measured physiological signals, understand the origin, nature, transmission and characteristics of the signal, including the magnitude and normal frequency range: electrical origin (electrocardiogram [ECG], electromyogram [EMG], electroencephalogram [EEG], evoked responses, etc.); non-electrical in origin (blood pressure, temperature, oxygen saturation, etc.).
-The clinical use of a range of medical devices and the common faults or problems that may be experienced. cable placement;poor transducer placement or problems that may be experienced.
+The clinical use of a range of medical devices and the common faults or problems that may be experienced.
 Basic principles and technology employed in a range of commonly used